 - developing a robust model of network formation, apply this to create community among STEM education centers, and enhance the capacity of individual centers to improve undergraduate STEM education.

 Participants in the Network

-As of August 2017, we had 190 institutions and organizations/associations who are involved in NSEC programming.
-Another 25 organizations were involved in co-sponsored meetings.
-The unique counts for each activity are below, while the final tally across activities is also below.
+As of August 2020, we had 236 institutions and organizations/associations who are involved in NSEC programming.
+Another 29 organizations were involved in co-sponsored meetings.

 - 21 institutions in a Research Action Cluster for Round 2 (proposed for 2017); 8 of which are new institutions to a RAC.

-- 110 institutions/organizations have center profiles at NSEC;
+- 131 institutions/organizations have center profiles at NSEC.

-- 12 institutions have agreed to have us do a site visit; and
+- 12 institutions have agreed to have us do a site visit.

 - 52 institutions attended the NSEC 2017 National Conference.

 - 70 institutions attended the NSEC 2018 National Conference.

 - 58 institutions were represented at the NSEC 2019 National Conference.